-Sit start at the large sloping hold/pinch and small crimp low down.
+Sit start at the large sloping ledge low down.
 Pull powerfully to a sloping ledge above these before continuing up the wall via a left-wards trending diagonal line on small crimps to join the finish of Silver Bullet.

 15) The Wave (sds) * V5

-Sit start at the large sloping hold/pinch and small crimp low down.
-Make a powerful move up and right to another slopey ledge before using various holds left of this to enable another big throw out right to positive jugs.
+Sit start at the large sloping ledge low down.
+Make a powerful move up to the next slopey ledge before using tiny crimps up and right of this to enable another big throw out right to positive more jugs.
 Finish directly above these.

-Start matched on sloping jugs at the right end of the lip of the low overhang.
-Pull on and make a left-wards trending traverse across the lip to eventually join and finish as for Problem #14.
+Start matched on side pull jugs at the right end of the lip of the low overhang.
+Pull up from these to the good ledge, which is then followed left across the lip to eventually join and finish as for Silver Bullet.

 1) Tapo Hole * V0

 Climb the middle of the wall on the block behind the main boulder via pockets and crimps.

 The middle bloc of the cluster pictured above has a sds line starting in the corner with the adjacent bloc, then trending out right to the ledge and a direct finish.